film by M. Night Shyamalan

 novel called Running Out of Time

 Also note: As this is a suspense film, plot twists come steadily and often.
-As such, spoilers will not be marked on this page.
+So naturally, this page is spoiler-heavy.

 This film provides examples of: